 Temporary Injunction Blocks Restrictions

-on Voter Registration and Absentee Ballot Solicitation
+on Voter Registration and Absentee Ballot Solicitatio

 After LWVMO and the Missouri NAACP filed a lawsuit challenging new restrictions on soliciting voter registration and absentee voting, a judge issue a temporary injunction blocking enforcement of those provisions of HB 1878.
-The League still encourages anyone volunteering to help with voter registration to fill out a new solicitor form for the 2023-24 election cycle.
+The League still encourages anyone regularly volunteering to help with voter registration to fill out a new solicitor form for the 2023-24 election cycle.

 Rights Restoration